Lartsch/FediAct/README.md

 **Features**:
 - Supports Mastodon v3 + v4 (some features v4 only)
 - Follow, boost, bookmark, reply, fav, vote polls and mute/block on external servers while only being logged in to your home server
-- Show following status and toot status (boosted, faved, bookmarked) on external servers
+- Show following state and toot state (boosted, faved, bookmarked, voted) on external servers
 - Single click to execute action only, double click to redirect to content on home server
 - Reply button on external servers always redirects to home server and enters reply-mode
 - Hide muted content on external servers if enabled
-- Customizable
+- Needs nothing more than your home instance domain to work

 **Supported browsers**:
 - All up-to-date Chromium browsers, including Kiwi and Yandex browsers on Android